-The Elaine P. Snowden Astronomy School is a six-day event for Year 13 students interested in studying Astronomy or Physics at university.
+The Elaine P. Snowden Astronomy School is a programme for Year 13 students interested in studying Astronomy or Physics at university.

-In 2020, the programme will run from 19-24 April, with a mix of seminars and practical work.
+The programme consists of a mix of seminars and practical work.
 Students will travel to UC's Mt John Observatory at Tekapo and explore our cosmic neighbourhood with modern astronomical instruments.
 Back on the University of Canterbury's Ilam campus, they'll learn about the universe past, present and future, the life cycles of stars, planet exploration, extraterrestrial life and more.
-A highlight of the camp is meeting fellow students with the same astronomical interests and making new friends.
+A highlight of the programme is meeting fellow students with the same astronomical interests and making new friends.

 Places are limited to 20 participants each year.
 Applications from Year 13 students are favoured, but we will consider applications from exceptional Year 12 students.

 Dates: 18-23 April 2021

 Cost: There are no costs for the camp, as the camp is generously funded by a donation from a private sponsor.

 Transport costs: Transport costs to and from Christchurch are included in the sponsorship (there is no cost to successful applicants).

 Accommodation: Students will stay in the Rochester and Rutherford Halls of Residence during their stay in Christchurch and will stay for 2 nights in Tekapo to visit the University of Canterbury’s Mt John Observatory.

 Eligibility: Acceptance is based on an online written application from students and NCEA Physics and Maths results

 Thanks to a generous donation from a private sponsor, the Elaine P. Snowden Astronomy School is offered free of charge.
 Accommodation, meals, transport during the camp and materials are provided.
 It is recommended that students bring along additional spending money for any snacks, souvenirs and the like.